Exponential Machines: Discussion

 \section{Discussion}

 We presented a predictor that models all interactions of every order.
 To regularize the model and to make the learning and inference feasible, we represented the exponentially large tensor of parameters in the Tensor Train format.
-The proposed model outperformed other machine learning algorithms on synthetic data with high-order interaction.

 To train the model, we used Riemannian optimization in the stochastic regime and report that it outperforms a popular baseline based on the stochastic gradient descent.
 However, the Riemannian learning algorithm does not support sparse data, so for dataset with hundreds of thousands of features we are forced to fall back on the baseline learning method.
 We found that training process is sensitive to initialization and proposed an initialization strategy based on the solution of the corresponding linear problem.
-We also found that using dropout with our model improves generalization and helps the training procedure to avoid local minima.
 The solutions developed in this paper for the stochastic Riemannian optimization may suit other machine learning models parametrized by tensors in the TT-format.